Please link this guide if you use it as a reference for your own content

 • Increases Lisa’s resistance to interruption.

-Although this Constellation does not provide any offensive power, it still can be, and is, useful at times.
-Overall, it is nice to have, yet not at all a necessity as, with high cognition, one can time her Hold Elemental Skills well or in-between enemy attacks.
+Although this Constellation does not provide any offensive power, it still is useful at times.
+Overall, it is nice to have, yet not at all a necessity as, with high cognition, one can time her Hold Elemental Skills well or in between enemy attacks.

 Constellation 3